jbiason/blog/content/thoughts/why-rust-and-not-go.md

 [Citation needed].
-I know this is pretty close a nitpick and I can understand where this is going, but my guess is that, in the long run, when juniors understand why certain features don't compile, they can be more productive 'cause errors in their code will be caught way earlier in compilation (see point below about types).
+I know this is pretty close a nitpick and I can understand where this is going, but my guess is that, in the long run, when juniors understand why certain snippets don't compile, they can be more productive 'cause errors in their code will be caught way earlier in compilation (see point below about types and above about compiler strictness).

-Also, feel free to call [Citation needed] about my point here too, 'cause we both know we are both pulling data from our asses.
+Also, feel free to call [Citation needed] about my point here too, 'cause we both know we are both pulling data out of our asses.

 # The Somewhat Right

 > There are a lot of junior developers

 Yes, there are.
 Also, they are, sadly, not getting that many jobs, 'cause as this point, nobody is hiring juniors.
+We can go back to the point of "juniors being more productive" and say "Hey, junior dev, if you learn programming language X, you'd get a job, 'cause it's really an easy language" and I'd throw Python here and break your engine.

+Sure, there _may_ be that Go is simpler than Rust (and I'll outright say that Python _is_ easier than Rust), but we can't say Go is easier than Rust.

+If I can go into anecdote mode, I could say that I personally find Go code harder to understand than Rust, and no, it's not because I've wrote some Rust code an no code in Go; Go syntax simply does look weird to me, and one can say that is because the order of the languages I learnt.
+So, for me, it's harder to learn Go due its syntax than it is to learn Rust.

 > This pushes further down technological concerns such as efficiency, and even
 > correctness.
 Don’t get me wrong, the business does care about correctness,